-The great crested newt (Triturus cristatus) and sand lizard (Lacerta agilis) are listed as European protected species under the Habitats Directive and it is illegal to kill, injure or sell native amphibians and reptiles under the Wildlife and Countryside Act 1981.
+The great crested newt (Triturus cristatus), sand lizard (Lacerta agilis) and Natterjack toad (Epidalea calamita) are listed as European protected species under the Habitats Directive and it is illegal to kill, injure or sell native amphibians and reptiles under the Wildlife and Countryside Act 1981.
 In addition, 8 species of amphibians and reptiles are listed on the priority species list for Wales (Section 7 list).

 Amphibians and reptiles have suffered declines in Wales and across the UK and are particularly vulnerable to the effects of habitat loss, fragmentation and change in condition.
 Actions to recover populations of reptiles and amphibians are underway in Wales via local and more general initiatives.

 Connecting the Dragons is a large-scale, four-year project which started in 2019 across south and west Wales that aims to restore and raise awareness of its declining and fragmented amphibian and reptile (herpetofauna) populations.
 Read more here